Sooriyavela/sooriyavela/README.md

 Wipro Technologies, Chennai, India (May 2019 - April 2022)

-• Engaged in the full software development lifecycle, including coding, testing, and operations, resulting in a 17% reduction in post-deployment bugs\n
+• Engaged in the full software development lifecycle, including coding, testing, and operations, resulting in a 17% reduction in post-deployment bugs
-• Streamlined the version control system using Git, reducing merge conflicts by 12%, efficiently managing branches, and enforcing best practices for pull requests and code reviews\n
+• Streamlined the version control system using Git, reducing merge conflicts by 12%, efficiently managing branches, and enforcing best practices for pull requests and code reviews
-• Utilized SQL databases, contributing to a 30% improvement in data retrieval speed by optimizing database queries\n
+• Utilized SQL databases, contributing to a 30% improvement in data retrieval speed by optimizing database queries
 • Built the interface for the consumer loan Application using HTML, CSS, and JavaScript
 • Integrated third-party APIs and services, enhancing application functionality by 25% to ensure seamless interaction between application components and optimizing backend processes using Django